-- A tax accountant (or lawyer) can minimise your tax liabilities.
+- An accountant can minimise your tax liabilities.

 - Specialists can accurately value assets.

 2.3 Agree a clear fee structure.
-There are three main ways of charging fees:
+There are three main ways of charging:

 - An hourly rate.
-Obtain an estimate of how many hours' work is required.
-Agree an upper or a review limit, and the timing of interim fee statements.
+Obtain an estimate, agree an upper limit or review limit and the timing of interim fee statements.

 - A fixed rate for a certain piece of work (eg drawing up the Sales Memorandum).

-- A contingency fee dependent upon success and the eventual sale price.
+- A contingency fee dependent upon success and eventual sale price.

 2.4 Divide responsibilities between advisers.

-- The instruction and fee basis for each adviser should be clear and in writing.
+- The instruction and fee basis for each adviser should be set out in writing.

 - Avoid overlapping responsibilities, but seek second opinions on important issues.

-- Agree the lines of communication and make sure each party knows its responsibilities for dealing with enquiries.
+- Agree the lines of communication and who is responsible for dealing with enquiries.
 Take care to define who is doing what and coordinate the process.

 Get key items of advice confirmed in writing.